-The M.S. in Counseling degree is offered with high quality academic and clinical standards designed to prepare counselors with a broad background in mental health counseling and school counseling.
-It requires 90 quarter credits of academic work and 300 hours of counseling field experience.
-LPCC and PPS options can be singular specializations or dual specializations within the degree program.
-Students who do not complete both LPCC and PPS specializations must replace eliminated courses with advisor-approved electives.
+The MS in Counseling degree is offered with high quality academic and clinical standards designed to prepare counselors with a broad background in mental health counseling and school counseling.
+It requires 90 quarter credits of academic work and 280 hours of counseling field experience.
+Students have the option of including the School Counseling certificate (leading to the Pupil Personnel Services credential) or the Drug and Alcohol Counseling certificate.
+Students who do not pursue one of the certificates complete elective units.

 LPCC Clinical Counselor License

 Licensed Professional Clinical Counselors (LPCC) represent one of several mental health professions requiring California licensure to practice.
-Preparation requires successful completion of the M.S. degree in Counseling with supervised clinical training through-out.
-Following degree completion, a candidate applies to the California Board of Behavioral Sciences (BBS) for approval as an LPCC Clinical Counselor Associate, completes a supervised clinical experience, and must pass two licensure examinations which are administered by the board.
+Preparation requires successful completion of the MS degree in Counseling with supervised clinical training through-out.
+Following degree completion, a candidate applies to the California Board of Behavioral Sciences (BBS) for approval as an LPCC Clinical Counselor Associate, completes 3,000 hours of supervised clinical experience, and must pass two licensure examinations administered by the Board.

 Program Length2 years

-Students enrolled in the counseling degree program may choose to specialize as Licensed Professional Clinical Counselors (LPCC) for work in environments such as community mental health agencies, career centers, recovery programs, legal systems, educational institutions, churches, medical facilities, or in private practice.
-Students may also choose to specialize as school counselors by completing the requirements for the Pupil Personnel Services (PPS) Credential in order to qualify for work as K-12 counselors in California public schools.
-Two hundred LPCC hours can count toward PPS elective hours.
+Graduates from the counseling degree program upon completion of 3,000 hours of supervised experience may work as Licensed Professional Clinical Counselors (LPCC) in environments such as community mental health agencies, career centers, recovery programs, legal systems, educational institutions, churches, medical facilities, or in private practice.

 Qualified graduates of the School of Behavioral Health are given priority interviewing for behavioral health positions with Loma Linda University Health.